 WARNING: don’t forget to transfer any stray points before closing any AMEX card accounts as you will lose those points.

-My preferred card – American Express Gold
+American Express Gold

 The American Express Gold card* offers 20,000 points on sign up after spending £2,000 within three months.
-If you use this referral link, you earn an additional 2,000 points plus you earn 1 point for every £1 of spend increasing to three for travel booked through AMEX Travel.
+If you use this referral link, you earn an additional 2,000 points.
+Plus you earn 1 point for every £1 of spend, increasing to three for travel booked through AMEX Travel.